 The lake is easily accessible from Juneau via the Glacier Highway and Mendenhall Loop Road, followed by a scenic drive through the Tongass National Forest.
 There is a visitor centre at the southeast corner of the lake as well as a trail to Nugget Falls.

 On the southwest corner of the lake is a campground and cabins for rent, as well as the entry point of the West Glacier Trailhead.
 Canoeing and kayaking can be enjoyed on the lake at times when it is not frozen over, though most people come for the scenery.
+Last time I visited I stayed on the Mendenhall Lake Campground where you have great view of the glacier.

 5. Wonder Lake; Denali Borough